shriya-mulay/Docker-Core/README.md

 3. Once your image is built, now it's time to run it

 ~~~
-docker run -it -v /path-to-Docker-Core/:/core/:Z name-of-the-image bash
+docker run -it -v /path-to-Dir/:/core/:Z name-of-the-image bash
 ~~~
-*Docker-Core is the directory created after pulling this repo*
+*Dir is a directory where all the files specified in the below exist* Make sure you have following files in the same directory
+- script.sh
+- installed-rpms
+- Dockerfile
+- core file
+- yum.repos.d directory (copied from sos-report)

 this will create a new container from the image we have previously built